-This healthier chocolate cupcake recipe is lightened up with white whole wheat flour, Greek yogurt, and coconut sugar for the perfect, not-too-sweet dessert!
+These healthier chocolate cupcakes are lightened up with white whole wheat flour, Greek yogurt, and coconut sugar for the perfect, not-too-sweet dessert that your sweetie will love!

-While I love video to the moon and back, photography will always be my first love.
-And let me tell you, I just love photographing beautiful desserts.
+And let me tell you, cupcakes are just oh so fun to style and photograph.
+I pretty much just love photographing beautiful desserts of ALL kinds.
 Sometimes it’s really hard to make a quinoa casserole look pretty, but I NEVER have this issue with cupcakes.

 Plus it finally felt like the perfect time to use our new brass measuring cups from Anthropologie.

 My favorite part of cupcake making is obviously the cupcake decorating.
-Ask Mark or Linley, I literally lay in my bed every night for a good half hour watching cupcake tutorials.
+I literally lay in my bed at night for a good half hour watching dessert decorating tutorials.
 It just never gets old watching the swirl again and again and again.
 I’m the same way with cookie decorating.
 I can just sit there for hours watching someone decorate cookies.

 DESSERT VIDEO TUTORIALS FOR LIFE.